syncfusion-content/blazor-docs/blazor/diagram/swimlane/lane/lane.md

  * You can resize the individual lane header.
 While resizing lane, it will maintain 20px distances from the Lane children.

- * When a element is resized, the [SizeChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SizeChanging) and [SizeChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SizeChanged) events get triggered.
+ * When an element is resized, the [SizeChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SizeChanging) and [SizeChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SizeChanged) events get triggered.

  The following image shows how to select and resize the lane header.